rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/ariaProptypes.test.md

     <span aria-autocomplete='test' ></span>
           ^^^^^^^^^^^^^^^^^^^^^^^^

-  ℹ The supported values for aria-autocomplete are: "inline", "list", "both", "none"
+  ℹ The supported values for the aria-autocomplete attribute are: "inline", "list", "both", "none"

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━